RohanKar3535/heist/README.md

 # HEIST 🔍: AI Detective vs AI Criminal

 **A Co-Evolving Multi-Agent Environment for Money Laundering Detection**
-Built for the Meta Hackathon Finals.
+Built for the Hackathon Finals.

 > *"An AI detective and an AI criminal.
 Neither has hardcoded knowledge.
 The criminal writes its own attack code.
 Both co-evolve for 50 episodes.
 At the end, the criminal generates a novel money laundering pattern that no human designed — and our trained investigator still can’t fully catch it."*